How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 What causes a 500 Internal Server error?

 Now the question is, what causes a 500 Internal Server error?
-Well, the error simply indicates that there is a problem on the server-side.
+Well, the error simply indicates that there is a problem on the server side.

-And as the web browser cannot solve or get rid of the bug, hence it is simply telling you that there is something wrong.
-But your website is not sure what exactly went wrong.
+A server error can be caused by a number of things.
+Maybe there is an incorrect upload on the server, or there is a bug in the code structure.
+Since the web browser cannot solve or get rid of the bug, it simply tells you that there is something wrong, but your website is not sure what exactly went wrong.

-And in case if you are using a shared hosting plan, then you can also contact your hosting provider to get more information.
-Also, as it is a server-side error, this means it has to do something with the website programming or configuration setting.
+If you have root access, you can review your web server’s error logs to get more information about this.
+And if you are using a shared hosting plan, you can also contact your hosting provider to get more information.
+As it is a server-side error, this means it has something to do with the website programming or configuration settings.

 So here we go: